bovetliu/mapcover/README.md

 ```

-Attempting delete the first instance of Class CustomMarker1.
+Attempting deleting the first instance of Class CustomMarker1.
 At the same time, add one instance of CustomMarker2 with `custom_marker_option3` loaded
 ```javascript
 setTimeout(function timeout(){